WebGoat/WebGoat/webgoat/README.txt

 Afterward the project can be imported within Eclipse:
-File -> Import -> General -> Existing Projects into Workspace
+File -> Import -> General -> Existing Projects into Workspace and select the webgoat directory as the "root directory."
+A webgoat should appear in the Projects section of your dialogue window.

 Don't forget to declare a classpath variable named M2_REPO, pointing to ~/.m2/repository, otherwise many links to existing jars will be broken.
 You can declare new variables in Eclipse in Windows -> Preferences... and selecting Java -> Build Path -> Classpath Variables